Custom Datafox Salesforce Reports

 This is ideal for Sales Operations professionals who are working on territory/account assignments, Sales Reps who want to prioritize their accounts that fit their company's ICP, and much more.

-Let's say you want to create a report of accounts that hasn't been touched by your sales reps in the last 30 days, but you'd also like to include qualifiers to make sure that you're only pulling in results that fit your ICP.
+Let's say you want to create a report of accounts that haven't been touched by your sales reps in the last 30 days, but you'd also like to include qualifiers to make sure that you're only pulling in results that fit your ICP.
 We will take you through these steps in the example below:

 1. First, we'll click on the Reports tab and select "New Report."